henrythemes/jekyll-bootstrap-theme/IntroductionToGenomeAnnotation2015/practical_session/ExcerciseEvidence.md

 Then run Cufflinks on the supplied BAM-file using:
 *cufflinks -o outdir -p 8 -b 4.fa -u accepted\_hits.chr4.bam*

 When done you can find your results in the directory ‘outdir’.
 The file transcripts.gtf includes your assembled transcripts.
-Transfer the file to your computer and load it into Webapollo.
+As Webapollo doesn't like the gtf format file you should convert it in gff3 format (cf. Exercise 5).
+Then, transfer the gff3 file to your computer and load it into Webapollo.
 How well does it compare with your Augustus results?
 Looking at your results, are you happy with the default values of Cufflinks (which we used in this exercise) or is there something you would like to change?

 ##4.
 Checking the gene space of your assembly.